Debian 10 GNOME review

 I know how to fix this and I will cover it in my post on things to do after installing Debian.
 I wish Debian had an easier way to get the necessary codecs.

 If you need to use some KDE applications in GNOME, be ready to face some issues.
 KDE applications do not work well in Debian GNOME.
 They also look much worse in GNOME than GTK apps in Plasma 5.

 I needed Kdenlive for my video editing.
 I edited my Debian 10 installation video in Debian 10 and it was a nightmare.
 Kdenlive crashed all the time.
 Some fragments disappeared from the timeline.
 I was furious.
 I had to save a copy of my Kdenlive project every major editing step to make sure I do not lose the parts that are done.

 Kdenlive also made my computer cooler noisy.
 It straggled to work in Debian 10 GNOME.
 I used Kdenlive 18.12 for my editing with Plasma 5 on Arch Linux.
 I have edited many videos with it.
-I did crash from time to time.
-But crashes were relatively rare if I compare it to Debian 10 experience.
+It did crash from time to time.
+But crashes were relatively rare if I compare it to my experience with Debian 10.
 It also worked quietly.

 I am also curious to see how Kdenlive will work in Debian 10 KDE that I will review next.

 There were also some small issues.
 They did not affect me but I would like to mention them.

 Sound recorder that is included by default crashes.
 But I use Audacity for sound recording anyway.